kbuor/Kubernetes/statefulset-daemonset-job/README.md

 -----------
 # JobsCronJobs

-## Demo 1 - Executing tasks with Jobs, check out the file job.yaml
+## Executing tasks with Jobs, check out the file job.yaml

 > Ensure you define a restartPolicy, the default of a Pod is Always, which is not compatible with a Job.
 We'll need OnFailure or Never, let's look at OnFailure